-The following is the list of HTML 4 attributes not directly related to accessibility.
+The following is the list of HTML 4.01 attributes not directly related to accessibility.
 Content developers should use style sheets instead of presentation attributes.
-For even handler attributes, please refer to the section on device-independent event handlers [p.
-44] for more detail.
+For event handler attributes, please refer to the section on device-independent event handlers [p.
+46] for more detail.